-If you’re planning a family road trip for 2019, you already know the essentials to have on hand—plenty of snacks, likely a screen of some kind and games galore.
-When it comes to road trip games, we’ve gone beyond the license plate game and the iPad to bring you the latest and greatest car games for kids that are unplugged and uniquely fun.
-Scroll down to see them all.
+If you’re planning a family RV road trip for summer, you already know the essentials to have on hand—plenty of snacks, likely a screen of some kind and games galore.
+When it comes to road trip games, we’ve gone beyond the license plate game and the iPad to bring you the latest and greatest go-anywhere games for kids that are unplugged and uniquely fun.

 This set of seven magnetic blocks can be combined in hundreds of different ways, making it a perfect road trip game.
 Kids get a set of cards (over 50) with different designs, and it's up to them to figure out how to get the blocks into the correct pattern.
 Made in bright colors with BPA-free plastic, this is one of the best bet any time you are on the road.

 Your dino-loving tyke can take the fun on the road with this new carry case from Playmobil.
 It comes with two pre-historic meat eaters, a rugged explorer, fossils and jungle terrain.